wethegit/sweet-potato/cooker/README.md

 npx sweet-potato-cooker --help
 ```

+## Localization
+TODO: write about localization and automatic path generation

 ## Config
 The cooker can be customized to an extent.
 Create a `sweet-potato-cooker.config.js` on the root of the project, same level as `package.json`.